-Da’Marion Bozeman 6-3 So REACH (Orchard Lake St. Mary’s): Conscientious of the little things, and does it with good size and athleticism, which will get him on the court for one of the state’s best rosters this winter, and ultimately ease his transition to college ball.
+Da’Marion Bozeman 6-3 So REACH (Waterford Mott): Conscientious of the little things, and does it with good size and athleticism, which will keep him on the court in high school and ultimately ease his transition to college ball.
 Sticks nose in on D; plays like a forward on the glass and a guard on the break; is a rare patient, geometric post feeder; has some wiggle off the bounce when looking for his own shot.

 Jesse Cull 6-5 So The Process (Davison): Operates well driving the lane, both as a scorer or passer.
 Crafty finisher using the rim to separate.
 Needs more going off of two feet against superior athletes, and player lower, wider, looser overall.